-- (1) The auditor-general must, for each financial year- - (a) audit the financial statements under this subdivision for the State pool account established under section 53B; and - (b) prepare an auditor's report about the financial statements. - (2) As soon as practicable after the auditor-general has audited the financial statements and prepared an auditor's report, the auditor-general must- - (a) give the certified statements and the auditor's report to the chief executive; and - (b) give a copy of the certified statements and the auditor's report to the administrator, the Minister and the Treasurer. - (3) The Auditor-General Act 2009 applies to an audit under this section as if it were conducted under that Act. - (4) Without limiting subsection (3) - auditor-general has (a) the the same the powers auditor-general has in relation to an audit of the consolidated fund or entity under the an Auditor-General Act 2009; and - (b) the Auditor-General Act 2009, section 53 applies to a record made, or information divulged or communicated, in relation to an audit under this section as if it were a record made, or information divulged or communicated, under that Act.
+- (1) The auditor-general must, for each financial year- - (a) audit the financial statements under this subdivision for the State pool account established under section 53B; and - (b) prepare an auditor's report about the financial statements. - (2) As soon as practicable after the auditor-general has audited the financial statements and prepared an auditor's report, the auditor-general must- - (a) give the certified statements and the auditor's report to the chief executive; and - (b) give a copy of the certified statements and the auditor's report to the administrator, the Minister and the Treasurer. - (3) The Auditor-General Act 2009 applies to an audit under this section as if it were conducted under that Act. - (4) Without limiting subsection (3)- - (a) the auditor-general has the same powers the auditor-general has in relation to an audit of the consolidated fund or an entity under the Auditor-General Act 2009; and - (b) the Auditor-General Act 2009, section 53 applies to a record made, or information divulged or communicated, in relation to an audit under this section as if it were a record made, or information divulged or communicated, under that Act.